-Prevention would be the best strategy but if malnutrition did become an issue it would be aggressively treated to avoid an emergency situation.
-Supplements that are prescription strength, protein shakes or other supplemental drinks that are high in nutrients may be added to the diet by the doctor, and hospitalization may be necessary in severe cases including IV administered nutrients.
+Prevention would be the best strategy but if malnutrition did become an issue it would be aggressively treated to avoid an emergency.
+Supplements that are prescription strength, protein shakes, or other supplemental drinks that are high in nutrients may be added to the diet by the doctor, and hospitalization may be necessary in severe cases including IV-administered nutrients.

-Bariatric surgery often changes the way our body tells us we are hungry or thirsty so the risk of becoming dehydrated is elevated.
-One of the most common reasons that weight loss patients have to be admitted to the hospital after surgery is due to dehydration.
+Bariatric surgery often changes the way our body tells us we are hungry or thirsty.
+So, the elevated risk of becoming dehydrated exists, and subsequently, the risk of malnutrition.
+One of the most common reasons for weight loss patients to be admitted to the hospital after surgery is dehydration.
+The signs include:

-- Feeling lightheaded – this is caused by a decrease in blood pressure due to dehydration and should be taken seriously.
-Drink something that is low or no sugar but contains electrolytes and seek medical attention if the lightheadedness is not alleviated soon afterward.
+- Feeling lightheaded is a severe concern caused by a decrease in blood pressure due to dehydration.
+Drink something low or no sugar.
+But contains electrolytes and if the lightheadedness is not alleviated soon afterward, seek medical attention.

 Diligence in remaining hydrated after weight loss surgery is critical to your ongoing health and the success of your weight loss journey.